maximdudai/chat-app/README.md

 # Secure Chat Application

 ## Overview
 This project is a Secure Chat Application developed as part of the coursework for the Information Systems Programming course in the 2023/2024 academic year.
-The main objective of this project is to create a chat system with secure message exchange using C# (Windows Forms, Console Application, and Web App).
+The main objective of this project is to create a chat system with secure message exchange using C# (Windows Forms (client) and Console Application (server)).
 The project consists of two modules: client and server.

 ## Authors
 - [Maxim D.](https://github.com/maximdudai)